mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

-- The fif output from mne_convert_dig_data now includes the transformation between the digitizer and MNE head coordinate systems if such a transformation has been requested, see Section 9.3.
+- The fif output from mne_convert_dig_data now includes the transformation between the digitizer and MNE head coordinate systems if such a transformation has been requested, see :ref:`BABCJEAD`.
-  This also affects the output from mne_eximia2fiff, see Section 9.2.11.
+  This also affects the output from mne_eximia2fiff, see :ref:`BEHGCEHH`.

 - Added --noflash30, --noconvert, and --unwarp options to mne_flash_bem ,
-  see Section A.2.
+  see :ref:`BABFCDJH`.

 Release notes for MNE software 2.7.3
 ####################################